gmbabreu/Cheap-Airline-Ticket-Finders/README.md

 # Plane ticket finder
 Web scraping program that checks flight tickets for a specific destination and date, which you have to write into the file  manually.
-The program goes through 4 different websites and writes the result into a txt file.
+The program goes through 4 different websites (Expedia, Kayak, Kiwi, Student Universe) and writes the result into a txt file.
 There is a sample file included with all the values filled in for a flight between Boston and London.
 These are the variables that have to be put written in the file before you run:

 **Location:**
 departing, departing_state, departing_country